Crane Accident Information

 - If power lines are not de-energized, cranes must be operated in an area of safe minimum clearance

 - In areas where safe clearance may be difficult to see, a person must be designated to observe the clearance and give warnings when crane is nearing power lines

 - Never use cage-type boom guards, proximity warning devices, or insulating links as a substitute for grounding lines, de-energizing, or keeping a safe clearance

 - Visibly ground and de-energize electrical distribution and transmission lines

 - Use insulated barriers not attached to the crane to prevent contact with power lines

 The attorneys at Greg Coleman Law have decades of experience representing crane accident victims in Knoxville, and across Tennessee.
 Our firm has the experience and devotion to fight for the maximum injury compensation, and will not charge you unless a favorable verdict or settlement has been won.

-With over $250 Million won for our clients, we are ready to seek justice for you today.
+With hundreds of millions of dollars won for our clients, we are ready to seek justice for you today.